A Study in the Evolution of Film Lighting Styles

 Why not?

 But, we are getting ahead of ourselves.
-The question of creating a standard methodology framework of teaching the Craft of Film Lighting, did arise in my mind, but it was a little later that day.
+The question of creating a standard methodology framework of studying the Craft of Film Lighting, did arise in my mind, but it was a little later that day.

 At this point, my concerns were more immediate.

 It wasn't as if this was the first workshop in Cinematography, I was conducting.
-I had done various theory lectures, Practical workshops and other such teaching activities since 2000, almost 5 years after passing out from the nation's premier Film School, Film & Television Institute of India, at Pune.
+I had done various theory lectures, Practical workshops and other such teaching activities since 2000, almost 5 years after passing out from the nation's premier Film School, Film & Television Institute of India at Pune.

 By 2013, I had independently shot 6 Feature Length films on 35mm Cinemascope and innumerable other stuff like Ad Films, Corporate Films, Music Videos, Television shows like Special Squad, and short films etc.

 Most Cinematography workshops had a clear mandate.
 If you were teaching a beginner level group, you exposed them to basic 3-point face lighting, Contrast Control techniques in Day interior and Exterior, maybe some Night lighting set-ups.
 These workshops lasted no more than 2-3 days.
-In other cases, if you were teaching a specialized senior batch of Cinematography, you got into more detailed control of lighting situations, like Creating different Day looks and Night looks in Interior, studio,controlled-light situations.

 At this 3 day Annapurna workshop, the challenge was completely different.

 The M.A. batch of Cinematography students were almost all BTech students, Post graduates.
 They had been sitting in the library, since almost an year, with no full time teacher, or any syllabus or even a studio space to practice lighting.
-The department was endowed with some tungsten lights such as 1K Babies, 2K Solars, etc., an AGF camera and some Canon still cameras, a track and trolley, assorted equipment for very basic work.
+The department was endowed with some tungsten lights such as 1K Babies, 2K Solars, etc., a Panasonic camera and some Canon still cameras, a track and trolley, assorted equipment for very basic work.

 What ever they knew about photography was self-learnt, mostly, or some basic conceptual stuff from the adjunct Cinematography Faculty who was actually an Art Teacher, with some working knowledge of photography.